NHACTAOHOCBAI/HMS_FE/DOCS/fe-specs/fe-spec-billing-service.md

 function getBillingErrorMessage(errorCode: string): string {
   const errorMessages: Record<string, string> = {
     // Validation errors
-    VALIDATION_ERROR: 'Please check your input and try again',
+    VALIDATION_ERROR: "Please check your input and try again",

     // Invoice errors
-    APPOINTMENT_NOT_FOUND: 'Appointment not found',
+    APPOINTMENT_NOT_FOUND: "Appointment not found",
-    PRESCRIPTION_NOT_FOUND: 'No prescription found for this appointment',
+    PRESCRIPTION_NOT_FOUND: "No prescription found for this appointment",
-    INVOICE_NOT_FOUND: 'Invoice not found',
+    INVOICE_NOT_FOUND: "Invoice not found",
-    INVOICE_EXISTS: 'Invoice already exists for this appointment',
+    INVOICE_EXISTS: "Invoice already exists for this appointment",

     // Payment errors
-    DUPLICATE_PAYMENT: 'Payment already processed (duplicate request)',
+    DUPLICATE_PAYMENT: "Payment already processed (duplicate request)",
-    INVOICE_ALREADY_PAID: 'Invoice is already fully paid',
+    INVOICE_ALREADY_PAID: "Invoice is already fully paid",
-    INVOICE_CANCELLED: 'Cannot pay a cancelled invoice',
+    INVOICE_CANCELLED: "Cannot pay a cancelled invoice",
-    PAYMENT_NOT_FOUND: 'Payment not found',
+    PAYMENT_NOT_FOUND: "Payment not found",

     // Patient errors
-    PATIENT_NOT_FOUND: 'Patient not found',
+    PATIENT_NOT_FOUND: "Patient not found",

     // Auth errors
-    UNAUTHORIZED: 'Please log in to continue',
+    UNAUTHORIZED: "Please log in to continue",
-    FORBIDDEN: 'You do not have permission to perform this action', };
+    FORBIDDEN: "You do not have permission to perform this action", };

+  return (
+    errorMessages[errorCode] ||
-  return errorMessages[errorCode] || 'An unexpected error occurred.
-Please try again.';
+    "An unexpected error occurred.
+Please try again."
+  );
 }
 ```